Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 There are tons of ways to generate leads for your agency or service business.
 Through a contact form or survey, for example, you can collect names, email addresses and phone numbers.
 You can also direct leads to a free case study, coupled with testimonials, that showcases exactly how you’ve solved a problem for an existing customer.

-By driving leads to your value offer, you are catching their attention by showing them exactly how your service can solve their problems or frustrations.
+By driving leads to your value offer, you are catching their attention and showing them exactly how your service can solve their problems or frustrations.

 2. Lead qualification/Opt-in